peter88213/yw2md/docs/usage.md

 *yw2md.pyw* has a graphical user interface, and *yw2md.py* is for the command line.

-# 1. The GUI variant yw2md.pyw

 ## Usage

 ### Intended usage

 The included installation script prompts you to create a shortcut on the desktop.

+- You can launch the program by double-clicking on the shortcut icon.
+Then the program loads the last opened file on start, if any, or shows a file picker dialog.
-You can launch the program by dragging a yWriter project file and dropping it on the shortcut icon.
+- You can launch the program by dragging a yWriter project file and dropping it on the shortcut icon.

-### Command line usage

-Alternatively, you can

-- launch the program on the command line passing the yWriter project file as an argument, or
+- You can launch the program on the command line passing the yWriter project file as an argument.
-- launch the program via a batch file.
+- You can launch the program via a batch file.

 ### Options